 Complete the Application

-- List of board of directors, advisory board or steering committee members with affiliations – for applicant organization, not fiscal sponsor.
+- List of board of directors, advisory board, or steering committee members – for applicant organization, not fiscal sponsor.

 - List of key staff and/or volunteers – for applicant organization, not fiscal sponsor.

-- Letters of support (maximum of 2 letters, 2 pages each – highly recommended)
+- Letter of support (1 letter, maximum of 2 pages – recommended)

 Submit An Application By Email